We are based in Victor Harbor, South Australia.

 To get specifically what you are after you may need to pop your name down early.
 These are very popular little animals.
 If I can't help you with what your are looking for I may be able to get you in touch with another breeder who can.

 We are proudly registered breeders with the MGA - Miniature Goats Australia.
-I am also a committee member of this association as well as being a member on the DGSA (Dairy Goats Society Australia) South Australian Branch committee.
+I am also a committee member of this association as well as being a member of the DGSA (Dairy Goats Society Australia) and am also on the South Australian Branch committee.